MobleyLab/drug-computing/uci-pharmsci/README.md

 ## Manifest
 - [`getting-started.md`](getting-started.md): provides information on basic software requirements for the class and where to get started
 - [`syllabus.md`](syllabus.md): Syllabus for PharmSci 175/275
+- [`assigned_materials.md`](assigned_materials.md): Assigned reading/instructional materials for the course, for use with the detailed schedule as posted on Canvas.
 - [`docs`](docs): Directory containing documentation/background reading relating to the course, which are usually linked to from elsewhere in this material.
 - `175`: Undergraduate course (PharmSci 175)-specific materials (e.g. assignments)
 - `275`: Graduate course (PharmSci 275)-specific materials (e.g. assignments)